rulero/ExData_Plotting1/README.md

-The script files have been created using the requerid names `plot1.R`, `plot2.R`, etc., if the input data file `household_power_consumption.txt` is not already present in the current working directory then when the script is executed it will automatically download the Data Set zip from the URL mentioned above, and then it will unzip the downloaded file to generate the `household_power_consumption.txt` file.
-If all the scripts are executed in the same folder then the input file will be downloaded only once.
+The script files have been created using the requerid names `plot1.R`, `plot2.R`, etc., if the input data file `household_power_consumption.txt` is not already present in the current working directory then when any of these scripts is executed it will automatically download the Data Set zip from the URL mentioned above, and then it will unzip the downloaded file to generate the `household_power_consumption.txt` file.
+If all the scripts are executed in the same folder then the input file will be downloaded and unziped only once.

-The scripts load the data from `household_power_consumption.txt` into a `data.table` variable named `power.data,` it is processed to keep only the dates 2007-02-01 and 2007-02-02 and add a new column named `Date_time` of type POSIXct (date and time), it is created from the existing columns `Date` and `Time` using the input format day/month/year hour:minute:second.
+The scripts load the data from `household_power_consumption.txt` into a `data.table` variable named `power.data,` it is processed to keep only the dates 2007-02-01 and 2007-02-02 and add a new column named `Date_time` of type `POSIXct` (date and time), it is created from the existing columns `Date` and `Time` using the input format day/month/year hour:minute:second.

 The variable `power.data` will remain in the global environment and data won't